-In the Janney FDIC Insured Sweep Program, cash in your Janney account is “swept into” an FDIC insurance interest-bearing account at one or more participating banks (each a “Program Bank”).
+In Janney FDIC Insured Sweep, cash in your Janney account is “swept” into an FDIC insurance interest-bearing account at one or more participating banks (each a “Program Bank”).

 Janney will deposit available cash balances from your account(s) into each of the Program Banks, beginning with an allocation of up to $246,500 (or up to $493,000 for joint accounts) to the first bank and then to additional banks, as warranted, based on the value of the account.
-(See the multi-bank sweep example on next page.)
+(See the multi-bank sweep example.)

-It is possible to exceed the FDIC insurance limits at a specific bank if you also hold deposits directly with the same bank or with another brokerage firm outside of the Janney FDIC Insured Sweep Program.
-You can avoid this by periodically reviewing the list of Program Banks.
-The Program Bank list is located on our public website at Janney.com/cash.
-You may opt out of a program bank at any time by contacting your Financial Advisor.
+It is possible to exceed the FDIC insurance limits at a specific bank if you also hold deposits directly with the same bank or with another brokerage firm outside of Janney FDIC Insured Sweep.
+You can avoid this by periodically reviewing Janney’s list of Program Banks.
+You may opt out of a Program Bank at any time by contacting your Financial Advisor.

 In this example, Janney’s client, an individual, has $650,000 of FDIC-insured balances in three separate banks.

 The interest payable under Janney FDIC Insured Sweep takes into consideration total assets held at Janney, not just your cash balances allocated.
 We consider all client account balances within a “household” (same mailing address and/or Tax ID Number), to determine your total household account balance with Janney.

 Your total household account balance is then used to determine your qualifying interest rate tier and the interest rate applied to cash balances.
 Interest rates for Janney FDIC Insured Sweep may change as frequently as daily and without prior notice.